datacarpentry/sql-ecology-lesson/01-sql-basic-queries.md

 Let’s write an SQL query that selects only the year column from the surveys table.
 SQL queries can be written in the box located under the "Execute SQL" tab.
-Click 'Run SQL' to execute the command in the box.
+Click 'Run SQL' to execute the query in the box.

     SELECT year
     FROM surveys;